3424672656/3424672656/README.md

 ## Hi there 👋

 🔭 About Me
-- 🌱 I’m currently learning rocketmq and flink
+- 🌱 I’m currently learning mq and flink
 - 🌱 Contact me......